abhishekarya1/Hash-Define-myNotes/content/system-design/book-1.md

 Send long URL in JSON Body, get short URL back

 GET /api/v1/longUrl
-Send short URL in body or as query param, get long URL back
+Send short URL in body or as query param, get long URL back (API use case only)

 GET /{short_code}
-Redirects using the HTTP status code and response header
+Redirects using the HTTP status code and response header (main use case)
 ```

 **Design Pointers**: